Frogs and Salamanders of the Puget Trough - Online

 iCal

-This online class is a stand-alone 1.5 hour learning experience - another option is to register for "Amphibians of PNW Ponds and Wetlands" and you'll receive this online class plus a day-long field excursion on June 20 with the instructor in the Nooksack and Samish river valleys!
+This online class is a stand-alone 1.5 hour learning experience - another option is to register for "Amphibians of PNW Ponds and Wetlands" and you'll receive this online class plus a day-long field excursion on June 20 with the instructors in the Nooksack and Samish river valleys!

 Coastal Pacific Giant Salamander